binbbaz/Data-Engineering/Cloud_Data_Warehouses/Project/Data_Warehouse_Project_Template/README.md

 The S3 links to the datasets (Song and Log dataset) are in the file, dwh.cfg in thesame directory.

-Note: MAKE SURE THAT THE S3 LINKS IN THE dwh.cfg FILE ARE CORRECT.
-I SPENT MORE THAN A WEEK FIXING ERRORS AS A RESULT OF WRITING '-' instead of '_' where unncessary
+## Note: MAKE SURE THAT THE S3 LINKS IN THE dwh.cfg FILE ARE CORRECT.
+I SPENT MORE THAN A WEEK FIXING ERRORS AS A RESULT OF WRITING '-' instead of '_' where unnecessary

+## INSTRUCTIONS ON HOW TO RUN SCRIPTS
+    -  specify your  CLUSTER and IAM_ROLE credentials in dwh.cfg
+    -  run python create_tables.py (you can try with a smaller subset of the data by changing SONG_DATA link in dwh.cfg to 's3://udacity-dend/song_data/A/A').
+Then use the full dataset when everything works for you
+    -  run python etl.py
+    - Check your cluster on AWS to confirm data submission